herkles/Dharmachakra/README.md

 4. Enjoy and play!

 NOTE: If you are re-installing a mod, delete the old version of the mod first before copy and pasting the new one!
 While it's not always necessary, it's a good habit to do to prevent any potential issues.

+## Credits and Thanks

+- Rajas of Indochina
+- Cybrxkhan
+- Community Title Project